saul/cvar-unhide-s2/cvarlist.md

-sv_rcon_maxfailures | devonly | Default: 10<br>Max number of times a user can fail rcon authentication before being banned sv_rcon_minfailures | devonly | Default: 5<br>Number of times a user can fail rcon authentication in sv_rcon_minfailuretime before being banned sv_rcon_minfailuretime | devonly | Default: 30<br>Number of seconds to track failed rcon authentications sv_record_item_time_data | sv, release | Default: false<br>Turn on recording of per player item time data into the server log. sv_regeneration_force_on | sv, cheat | Default: false<br>Cheat to test regenerative health systems sv_regeneration_wait_time | devonly, sv, rep | Default: 1<br>
+sv_rcon_maxfailures | devonly | Default: 10<br>Max number of times a user can fail rcon authentication before being banned sv_rcon_minfailures | devonly | Default: 5<br>Number of times a user can fail rcon authentication in sv_rcon_minfailuretime before being banned sv_rcon_minfailuretime | devonly | Default: 30<br>Number of seconds to track failed rcon authentications sv_recipients_check | release | Default: true<br>When packing entities, check that recipient bits match for fast path packing. sv_record_item_time_data | sv, release | Default: false<br>Turn on recording of per player item time data into the server log. sv_recvbuf_messages | devonly | Default: 1024<br>Max number of messages that can be queued in a netchan receive buffer for an ordinary connection from a client. sv_regeneration_force_on | sv, cheat | Default: false<br>Cheat to test regenerative health systems sv_regeneration_wait_time | devonly, sv, rep | Default: 1<br>
 sv_region | release | Default: -1<br>The region of the world to report this server in.